arangodb/docs/3.9/tutorials-reduce-memory-footprint.md

 --javascript.v8-max-heap 256
 ```

-You can reduce the memory usage of V8 to 256 MB and just one thread.
-There is a
+Using the settings above, you can reduce the memory usage of V8 to 256 MB and just
-chance that some operations will be aborted because they run out of memory, in
+one thread.
+There is a chance that some operations will be aborted because they run
-the web interface for instance.
-Also, JavaScript requests will be executed one
+out of memory in the web interface for instance.
+Also, JavaScript requests will be
-by one.
+executed one by one.

 If you are very tight on memory, and you are sure that you do not need V8, you
 can disable it completely: